This is a recurring article that is constantly updated. Additional questions about the VA Loan? Shoot us an email

 What’s The Catch?

 The VA Loan is one of best wealth building tools out there.
 The first rule of building wealth is not to lose money.
-The biggest downsides to the VA Loan come from not using it properly.
+The biggest way to lose with the VA Loan come from not using it properly.
 Here are three common ways it can get you in trouble:

 The VA home inspection: When you buy a house the bank does an inspection to make sure it’s lending for an asset that’s actually worth the amount on the loan.
 The amount they say the property is worth is called the appraisal value.
 If the value it appraises is less than the amount you will purchase it for, you will be responsible for 100% of the difference out of pocket.
 This rarely happens, and can happen in any mortgage appraisal but can be more of an issue with a VA loan because you weren’t intending on placing much money down to begin with.
 Also, the VA inspection is more stringent than a normal inspection, so buying a fixer upper is probably a no go.